bladeacer/ObsiThemeRef/docs/themes/b/brainhack.md

 | View in Moritz Jung’s Obsidian Stats | [Brainhack \| Obsidian Stats](https://www.moritzjung.dev/obsidian-stats/themes/brainhack/) |

 ## Excerpt from README
-This is Brainhack Theme: a robust theme with only one customizable option: the accent color.
+This is Brainhack Theme: a robust theme with only one customizable option: the accent colour.

 ## Features
 - listed blockquotes